Carla022/Cheat_Sheet-Wed/cheat_sheet.md

 # Cheat Sheet

-This is a cheat cheat listing some popular commands
+This is a cheat cheat listing some popular terminal commands!